grams-foundation/grams-docs/docs/develop/index.md

 ## Tutorials

 The [Tutorials](tutorials/) section provides step-by-step guides and examples to help you learn specific Grams development tasks.
-From creating smart contracts to interacting with Grams APIs, these tutorials cover a wide range of topics.
+From creating dApps and subjects to interacting with Grams APIs, these tutorials cover a wide range of topics.

 ## Examples